r1-prototype-studies/Sharepoint/README.md

       return true;
     }
 * To change the icon of the web part, change "officeFabricIconFontName" in the manifest file for an icon from office (refer link#1 in references) or use iconImageUrl for an image from internet.
+* If we are working with the xml file, ensure that there are no spaces at the top.
 *